signmeup/signmeup/.github/CONTRIBUTING.md

 #### Google Authentication

-In order to enable Google authentication locally, you must generate a client ID and secret using Google's cloud console.
+The example `settings.template.json` contains a test client ID and secret that should work locally for Google authentication.
-As of November 28th, 2017, here is how you can do this:
+If you want to use your own client ID and secret you can generate and install it using these instructions:

 1. Visit the [Google cloud console](https://console.cloud.google.com) and sign into your account if you're not already signed in (note: an account managed by a third party such as Brown may not work).

 2. Create a new project with any name and ID.
 If you already have a current project open you can select its name in the top bar and create a new project from the window that pops up.

-3. Once the project has been created, go to its dashboard and select "Go to APIs Overview".
+3. Once the project has been created, go to its dashboard and select "APIs & Services".
 Then go to the "Credentials" pane using the left navigation bar.

 4. Click "Create credentials" and select "OAuth client ID".
 You may be asked to configure a consent screen, which can be configured with any values of your choosing.